Episcopal Church of St. Matthew and St. Timothy - New York City

 Click on most images to enlarge

-Church of St. Matthew and St. Timothy
+Church of St. Matthew & St. Timothy

 (Episcopal)